manami-project/modb-serde/README.md

 ```

 Now you can either parse the anime database file or a dead entries file by using a URL, a file or a JSON string.
+The parser can also handle zipped files, but the zip file must only contain a single JSON file.

 *Example:*